highb33kay/blogapiv1/README.md

 #### Registration and Login

 The registration and login endpoints follow industry-standard practices.
-Users register by providing a name, email, and password.
+Users register by providing a name, email, password, and an optional role for Admin Signups.
 Authentication is achieved through the issuance of Bearer tokens, which are included in subsequent requests.

 #### Post Creation and Retrieval

 Creating a post requires a user to be authenticated.
 Each post is associated with the authenticated user, ensuring that posts are linked to their respective creators.

-Posts can be retrieved individually or as a collection.
+#### Post Updating and Deletion

+A created post can be deleted or updated by passing the UUID identifier to the controller.
+A user can only delete or update a post that is linked to them.
+An Admin can delete or update all posts regardless of ownership.

 ### Error Handling